doreen195/PING-INTELLIGENCE/README.md

 ##### Users

-I.Doctor - will be able to store prescription and be able to view his attendance to patient.
+I.Doctor - will be able to store prescription and be able to view their attendance to patient.

 II.Receptionist- Will be able to view patient condition, admission, visitation and their bill.